digital twins

 Consider investments to be made

-Let’s presume that your company already has sensors and CAD or CAE software to create a basic representation of your assets.
-At the next phase, you will need to invest in
+Suppose your company already has sensors and CAD or CAE software to create a basic representation of your assets.
+In the next phase, you will have to invest in

 • services of a data management or IoT platform or other middleware to ingest and process data from disparate systems and store it in one place;